sunny635533/react-native-tabbar-view/README.md

 this is copied from https://github.com/happypancake/react-native-tab-navigator.
 Also it is pure JavaScript.

-Note: This is **not** react-native-tabbar-view justs a tabbar view,you can use it with react-navigation.
+Note: This react-native-tabbar-view justs a tabbar view,you can use it with react-navigation.

 Install
 -------